Pain in the Child with Sickle Cell Disease

 Where is the Pain?

-Most often the pain seems to be in the bone, but it can occur anywhere in the body (chest, stomach, hands and/or feet, back, etc.) These painful episodes are not usually dangerous.
+Usually the pain is in the bone, but it can occur anywhere in the body (chest, stomach, hands, feet, back, etc.) These painful episodes are not usually dangerous.
 They can last for several hours, days or even up to a week or two.

 What Can Be Done to Ease the Pain?

-Painful episodes can be mild, moderate or severe in terms of how much it hurts your child.
+Painful episodes can be mild, moderate, or severe.
 Discomfort is usually relieved by taking medication for pain and drinking plenty of liquids.
-A child may refuse to use the part of the body that is painful.
-If a child will not stand or walk or move a part of his body that is painful, do not force him to do so.
-As soon as the pain is better, they will be active again.
-To ease the pain, your doctor may recommend giving Acetaminophen (Tylenol) every 4 hours.
+A child may refuse to use the part of the body that is in pain.
+If a child will not stand, walk, or move a part of their body that is in pain, do not force them to do so.
+As soon as the pain is gone, they will be active again.
+To ease the pain, your doctor may recommend giving Acetaminophen (Tylenol) every four hours.

 If your child is still uncomfortable after receiving the Tylenol, your doctor may prescribe them other pain medications.